schuchert/wikispaces/pages/Designing_to_Spring_Templates.md

 * Opens resources at the beginning of some action.
 * Processes a provided request represented as an object using those resources
 * Cleans up those resources upon completion of the work
-* Maps any exceptions that happen to a "logical" [[http://java.sun.com/j2se/1.5.0/docs/api/java/lang/Runtime.html|Runtime]] exception.
+* Maps any exceptions that happen to a "logical" [Runtime](http://java.sun.com/j2se/1.5.0/docs/api/java/lang/Runtime.html) exception.

 The question this article tries to answer is "How did they come up with that design?"
-What series of steps did they go through to get from the typical work of using, for example, JDBC to what is the [[http://www.springframework.org/docs/api/org/springframework/jdbc/core/JdbcTemplate.html|Spring JdbcTemplate]]?
+What series of steps did they go through to get from the typical work of using, for example, JDBC to what is the [Spring JdbcTemplate](http://www.springframework.org/docs/api/org/springframework/jdbc/core/JdbcTemplate.html)?

-To get from "normal" JDBC to the [[http://www.springframework.org/docs/api/org/springframework/jdbc/core/JdbcTemplate.html|Spring JdbcTemplate]] we'll go through a total of 9 steps, although two of the steps introduce batch operations.
+To get from "normal" JDBC to the [Spring JdbcTemplate](http://www.springframework.org/docs/api/org/springframework/jdbc/core/JdbcTemplate.html) we'll go through a total of 9 steps, although two of the steps introduce batch operations.
 Those steps are:

 # [Typical JDBC]({{ site.pagesurl }}/Spring Templates Typical JDBC)
 # [JDBC Using Template Method Pattern]({{ site.pagesurl }}/Spring Templates JDBC Using Template Method Pattern)